bitcoin-dev-project/bitcoiner-intro-to-rust/04_hex_and_bytes.md

 After all, the `01` seems to be in the high value position (the most significant byte).

 Currently Bitcoin only supports version 1 and version 2 transactions.
-Wouldn't we expect this to look more like `00000001` so that it is correctly intepreted as a version 1 transaction?
+Wouldn't we expect this to look more like `00000001` so that it is correctly interpreted as a version 1 transaction?
 Well, this gets us into the topic of endianness.

 ### Little Endian vs Big Endian